-Forest Laboratories Inc. (FRX), maker of the antidepressant drug Lexapro, urged investors to ignore Carl Icahn’s attempt to get four nominees elected to the board.
+Forest Laboratories Inc. (FRX:US), maker of the antidepressant drug Lexapro, urged investors to ignore Carl Icahn’s attempt to get four nominees elected to the board.

 Forest also told shareholders the company’s independent directors have hired Spencer Stuart, an executive recruitment company, to help find and evaluate candidates to succeed Chief Executive Officer Howard Solomon, who will turn 85 next month.